Classic Knorr Spinach Dip Recipe (In a Bread Bowl)

 5 from 3 votes

 Watch guests dive in as you place this classic Knorr spinach dip in a bread bowl on the table.
-It's a super popular, old-favorite appetizer with variations to suit your preferences.
-Creamy and flavorful with texture!
+With just 5 ingredients, it’s creamy, savory, a little crunchy – and always a crowd favorite.

 Prep Time15 minutes